tristanykim/IER_2023/README_fitbit_data.md

 #### 4. Sharing and Access information
 The students have given consent for the re-use of the data for educational purposes.
 Therefore the data can **only** be used this purpose. **Do not** share the data with others.
+Also, the data **should not** be uploaded to GitHub.